remtools/video-joiner-gui/README.md

 ## ✨ Features

 - 📂 Select folder containing videos
+- 🔢 Instantly see how many clips are detected
 - 💾 Choose where to save the output file
 - 📊 Visual progress bar while loading and exporting
+- ✅ Join button activates only when everything's ready
 - 🔃 Automatically joins videos in alphabetical order
 - 🎥 Supports `.mp4`, `.mov`, `.avi`, `.mkv`
 - 🛠 Build a portable `.exe` with PyInstaller

 ---